H. G. Dietz

 The photo above shows my Sony Alpha A350 with a Mamiya/Sekor 55mm f/1.8 lens mounted using a focus-confirm M42 adapter.
 The image quality of this lens was a pleasant surprise; it quickly became the lens I use most often... until I got more old lenses.
 If you are interested in being a bit more creative (destructive?) about how to combine a digital imaging system with an old lens, take a look at this use of an old 4x5 sheet film camera as a webcam.
 For more practical stuff, read on....

 Different brands of DSLR generally use different types of lens mount -- modifying a lens with an incompatible mount to work on your DSLR probably is a lot more trouble than it's worth.
 Truly compatible lenses are your most usable alternative, but there is another possibility: use of an "alien" lens via an adapter.
+Mirrorless cameras that don't leave a big gap behind the lens mount where the mirror would have been can instead use that space for an adapter, so adapters for them are easier to make.

 One would naturally think that sticking to lenses made for the same brand of camera as your DSLR would be safe, but that's not always true.
 For example, Canon FD lenses do not fit on Canon DSLRs, and neither Minolta MC/MD nor Konica mount lenses fit Konica/Minolta (or Sony Alpha) AF DSLRs.
+Most mirrorless bodies have new mounts that didn't exist before digital so, for example, don't expect your Olympus Pen digital to have the same lens mount as an original film-based Olympus Pen.

 Even when older lenses mechanically fit, they often do not provide the full functionality of newer lenses.
 For example, auto-focus of older Nikon lenses was driven by a mechanical coupling to a motor in the camera body, whereas newer lenses use electrical contacts to control a motor in the lens itself.
 Some Nikon DSLRs, such as the D60, don't have a motor in the body, and therefore cannot auto-focus the older lenses.
 There are similar problems with some old third-party lenses for the Canon EF mount; because the third-party manufacturers had to reverse-engineer the Canon lens interface protocol, they didn't know about some aspects that Canon didn't use until later cameras.

-The safest way to check which mounts are compatible within your camera's brand, and what features may be lost, is to carefully read the manual that came with your DSLR.
+The safest way to check which mounts are compatible within your camera's brand, and what features may be lost, is to carefully read the manual that came with your camera body.
 There also is a nice guide posted at http://www.photoimagenews.com/lens.htm that covers many of the specifics of which lens fits what.
 If you are trying to figure-out which mount a particular lens has, http://rick_oleson.tripod.com/index-99.html gives a nice photo guide.
 Don't assume that because some ebay seller bundles a lens with a camera that the lens actually fits on that camera unless the description or photos make it clear that it does fit.

 Of course, the only sure way to know a lens will work on your camera is to try it.
 However, there are some (rare) combinations for which trying it will leave a lens jammed on your camera mount or will cause the mirror to slap into the rear element of the lens... so look for warnings on the WWW before you try mounting that suspect lens.
 For example, apparently compatible lenses that have the "Ricoh pin" can get stuck on Pentax bodies, and quite a few adapted wide-angle and normal lenses get hit by the mirror on full-frame Canon DSLRs when near infinity focus.